poole/hyde/docs/7.3.0/config.md

 # IMPORTANT: Set The "base URL" of your site.
 #
-# When hosting your site in a subdirectory of a server, set to /<name of the subdirectory>
+# When hosting your site in a subdirectory of a server, set to /<name of directory>
 # (with leading /, but without the < >)
 # Use the empty string '' otherwise.
 #